 Preferred Education, Knowledge, Skills, Abilities:

-- Teaching experience or research related to leadership, character, virtue, ethics, and/or entrepreneurship.
+- Teaching experience or research related to leadership, character, virtue, and/or ethics.

 Knowledge of leadership development and/or character education.

 In furtherance of the University’s commitment to resuming operations in a manner consistent with or similar to how those operations were conducted prior to the pandemic, and in an effort to protect the health and safety of the campus community, all faculty and staff are required to be fully vaccinated with an FDA approved or authorized COVID-19 vaccine and an influenza vaccine.
 Faculty and staff with disabilities or sincerely held religious beliefs that preclude vaccination should contact Human Resources to request a reasonable accommodation.

 In order to provide a safe and productive learning and living community, Wake Forest University conducts background investigations for all final faculty candidates being considered for employment.